-Assuming the underwriters' over-allotment option is exercised in full, sales by the selling stockholders in this offering will reduce the percentage of shares held by existing stockholders to 80.9% and will increase the number of shares held by new investors to 15,526,315, or 19.1% on an adjusted pro forma basis as of December 31, 2011.
+Assuming the underwriters' over-allotment option is exercised in full, sales by us in this offering will reduce the percentage of shares held by existing stockholders to % and will increase the number of shares held by new investors to , or % on an adjusted pro forma basis as of December 31, 2011.

-A \$1.00 increase or decrease in the assumed initial public offering price of \$19.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, would increase or decrease our as adjusted pro forma net tangible book value as of December 31, 2011 by approximately \$12.3 million, the as adjusted pro forma net tangible book value per share after this offering by \$3.45 per share and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering by \$19.30 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, would increase or decrease our as adjusted pro forma net tangible book value as of December 31, 2011 by approximately \$ million, the as adjusted pro forma net tangible book value per share after this offering by \$ per share and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.